ModzOnYT/JSNSRecruit/README.md

 Recruiter for Nationstates written in node.js

 ## Setup
-1. Download **all** the files, or clone the repo to your local PC.
+1. Download/clone the repo to your local computer/server.
-2. Run `npm install` in a command line opened in the folder, which will install all dependencies.
+2. Run `npm install` to install all dependencies.
-3. Replace all info in the `config.json` with your own info.
-4. Run the program in the command line with `node index.js`.
+3. Rename the `config.example.json` to `config.json` and replace all necessarily information.
+4. After installation of the dependencies has finished, run `npm start` to run the recruiter.
+**OPTIONAL**:<br>
+Configure [pm2](http://pm2.keymetrics.io/) to keep the script running.
+Make sure to let pm2 run the `npm start` script.

 ## Contributing
 1. Fork it!